memphis-iis/cohmetrix-issues/Readme.md

 # Announcment (Licensing)

 We will no longer be generating licenses for all versions unless there is an issue with the self service portal..
-You may use the self service portal at [link](http://cohmetrix-new.memphis.edu/home) Windows users will be migrated over soon.
+You may use the self service portal at [link](http://cohmetrix-new.memphis.edu/home)

 ## Upgrading